GCuser99/tbXLLerator/README.md

 I am a scientist, not a developer.
 I wrote this as my first [completed] AI assisted coding project, which I probably could not have done on my own.
 And certainly not without the non-artificial intelligence of Jon Johnson who wrote the [ExcelSDK](https://github.com/fafalone/TBXLLUDF) that this code wraps!

-My goal in writing this wrapper was to be able to easily define and use high performance UDF's for large and complex spreadsheet models in a language that I am familiar with - [twinBASIC](https://twinbasic.com).
+My goal in writing this wrapper was to be able to easily define and use high-performance UDF's for large and complex spreadsheet models, in a language that I am familiar with - [twinBASIC](https://twinbasic.com).

 ## Architecture